theREALdebater/eclat/doc/events/logging.md

 -----------------------------------------------------------------------------------------------
-# Logging and Auditing
+# Logging

 Whenever something happens, during the execution of a program, that the developers (or testers, evaluators, etc.) might want to know about, it is convenient to be able to write some information about it to a conceptual (or actual) store that is generally called a 'program execution log', or 'program log', or just _log_.

-AdaOS provides a standard infrastructure for _logging_ and [auditing](auditing.md).
+AdaOS provides a standard infrastructure for _logging_.
 This infrastructure is based on the AdaOS [event](events.md) infrastructure, but with extra functionality that can be used 'out of the box' by most programs.

+AdaOS also provides an infrastructure for [auditing](auditing.md) based on the logging infrastructure.

 .....